 We entered into an employment agreement with Stephen Isaacs, our Chairman of the Board, President and Chief Executive Officer, in February 2010, which was subsequently amended in July 2014.
 Mr. Isaacs is employed "at will," which means that he has no definitive term of employment.
-Mr. Isaacs' current annual base salary is \$589,000 for 2017, and his current annual target bonus is 60% of his annual base salary.
-If Mr. Isaacs is terminated by us without just cause and not due to his permanent disability, or if he terminates his employment for good reason, he will receive a lump sum payment equal to one year of his base salary and a lump sum payment equal to the product of his target bonus for the year in which his termination occurs multiplied by a percentage equal to the quotient of the number of days that lapsed in the year of termination divided by 365 (366 if a leap year), we will pay all applicable COBRA payments for up to 12 months, and the unvested portion of all of his equity awards will become vested and exercisable on an accelerated basis as if the termination had occurred 12 months after the termination date, subject to Mr. Isaacs' timely execution and the effectiveness of a release of claims against us.
-Additionally, upon the occurrence of a change in control, any and all of Mr. Isaacs' unvested equity awards will immediately vest in full.
+Mr. Isaacs's current annual base salary is \$589,000 for 2018, and his current annual target bonus is 60% of his annual base salary.
+If Mr. Isaacs's employment is terminated by us without just cause and not due to his death or permanent disability, or if he terminates his employment for good reason, he will receive a lump sum payment equal to one year of his base salary and a lump sum payment equal to the product of his target bonus for the year in which his termination occurs multiplied by a percentage equal to the quotient of the number of days that lapsed in the year of termination divided by 365 (366 if a leap year), we will pay all applicable COBRA payments for up to 12 months, and the unvested portion of all of his equity awards will become vested and exercisable on an accelerated basis as if the termination had occurred 12 months after the termination date, subject to Mr. Isaacs's unvested equity awards will immediately vest in full.
 Mr. Isaacs also entered into our standard proprietary information and inventions agreement.

-We entered into an offer letter agreement with Blaine Templeman, our Executive Vice President, General Counsel and Secretary, in September 2015.
+We entered into an offer letter agreement with Blaine Templeman, our Chief Legal Officer and Secretary, in September 2015.
 Mr. Templeman is employed "at will," which means that he has no definitive term of employment.
-Mr. Templeman's current annual base salary for 2017 is \$472,800, and his current annual target bonus is 40% of his annual base salary.
+Mr. Templeman's current annual base salary for 2018 is \$472,800, and his current annual target bonus is 40% of his annual base salary.
 The offer letter agreement was subject to execution of our standard proprietary information and inventions agreement.